mantielero/VapourSynth.nim/README.md

   - Even: clip[2:2:end]

 - [ ] Better documentation
+- [ ] Does it work with nimscript?
 - [ ] Github pages
 - [ ] To enable dealing with frames like an array.
 - [ ] To enable loading plugins manually.